lblod/delta-producer-publication-graph-maintainer/README.md

   - Increased robustness in the publication process.
     Since the serialization is not dependent on delta's, chances are reduced the published files and the publication graph get out of sync.

-It might be this feature gets extended, i.e. more serialization formats, or completly removed.
+It might be this feature gets extended, i.e. more serialization formats, or completely removed.
 Practice will tell.

 ### Login + ACL
-Published data may be wrapped up in an authorization layer, i.e. the delta files will only availble to agents with access.
+Published data may be wrapped up in an authorization layer, i.e. the delta files will only available to agents with access.
 It relies on mu-auth to follow the authorization scheme.
 The following configuration needs to be added.
 Suppose the deltas to share are about 'persons-sensitive'.
 #### docker-compose.yml